siliconjungle/vector-embeddings-english-dictionary/cookbook/interpolation.md

 Another method of interpolation:

-What if instead of *blending between* the two vectors smoothly, we transitioned by selecting random elements in the vector to switch over to the next vector?
+~~What if instead of *blending between* the two vectors smoothly, we transitioned by selecting random elements in the vector to switch over to the next vector?
 Would this provide better results?
-Would it find words that aren't currently the two?
+Would it find words that aren't currently the two?~~

+It did not provide better results.